Chiogros/Website/README.md

-# Personnal website
+# Personal website

-You can check it out at [https://www.bouijoux.fr](https://www.bouijoux.fr).
+You can browse it via [https://www.bouijoux.fr](https://www.bouijoux.fr).